bdelamatre/delamatre-zend/readme.md

 <p>Integration using <a href="https://packagist.org/packages/widmogrod/zf2-assetic-module">widmogrod/zf2-assetic-module</a>.
 On composer install/update the autoloader config distribution file will be copied to config/autoload/dist/assetic.global.php.dist and config/autoload/dist/assetic.local.php.dist.
 If it doesn't exist, config/autoload/assetic.local.php will be setup as wel.
 To make changes to the global Assetic config, rename the file to assetic.global.php and modify as needed.</p>
 <p>By default all public assets are assumed to belong under public/assets and assetic uses the included bower resources to autocreate a base_css.css and base_js.js file in this directory.
 These base files include compiled and minified code for jquery, bootstrap and font-awesome.</p>
 <p>fix-me: You will need to copy the contents of bower_components to public/assets/ so that the image resources are available to bootstrap and font-awesome.</p>
+<p>Assetic is configured to automatically add its assets to the ZF2 style and script objects.
+All you need to do to output assetic files is to use the headStyle() and headScript() view helpers.</p>
+<h3>assetic.*.php</h3>
+<p>Assetic is configured and ready to use out of box.
+However, when modifying source code that is compiled with assetic (i.e. in development) you will want to enable the buildOnRequest option to autocompile your base files.
+You can use the assetic.local.php.dist file to do this.</p>

 <h1>Views / Templates</h1>
 <ul>